LearnWeb3DAO/Defi-Exchange/README.md

           </div>
           <div>
-            {/* If reserved CD is zero, render the state for liquidity zero where we ask the user who much initial liquidity he wants to add else just render the state where liquidity is not zero and we calculate based on the `Eth` amount specified by the user how much `CD` tokens can be added */}
+            {/* If reserved CD is zero, render the state for liquidity zero where we ask the user how much initial liquidity he wants to add else just render the state where liquidity is not zero and we calculate based on the `Eth` amount specified by the user how much `CD` tokens can be added */}
             {utils.parseEther(reservedCD.toString()).eq(zero) ? (
               <div>